drganjoo/CarND-Capstone/README.md

 *Overall Strategy*:

 Figures out the current linear and angular velocity of the car by subscribing to /current_velocity topic.
 Error is calculated between the proposed velocities (linear/angular) being sent on the /twist_cmd topic and the current linear/angular velocity of the car.
-Two simple PID controllers are used for throttle and steering.
+A simple PID controller is used for throttle.
+For steering, the already given, YAWController is used.
 Values returned by the PID controller are sent to /vehicle/throttle_cmd and /vehicle/steering_cmd topics.
 Since traffic lights have not been detected, brake is set to 0.

 Ros Node: **dbw_node**